Global-in-time Strichartz estimates and cubic Schr\"odinger equation in a conical singular space: The endpoint inhomogeneous Strichartz estimate

 In this section, we focus on the inhomogeneous Strichartz estimate at the endpoint $(q,r)=(\tilde{q},\tilde{r})=(2,\frac{2n}{n-2})$.
-We prove the endpoint Strichartz estimate by using the argument of \cite{D} and \cite{BM1}, but we need to prove a resolvent estimate by following the method of \cite{BPST} in which they proved a resolvent estimate for the Euclidean Laplacian with the perturbation of an inverse-square potential.
+We prove the endpoint Strichartz estimate by using the argument in \cite{D} and \cite{BM1}.
+But we need to prove a resolvent estimate.